simongoricar/lastfm-extended-scrobbles/README.md

 This script currently supports the JSON output of [ghan.nl/scrobbles](https://mainstream.ghan.nl/scrobbles.html) and the improved version at [lastfm.ghan.nl/export](https://lastfm.ghan.nl/export/).

 *lastfm-extended-scrobbles* has multiple modes of search:
-- Local music library lookup via track MBID (extremely fast)
+- Local music library lookup via track MBID (extremely fast once indexed)
 - Local music library lookup via track metadata (still very fast)
 - MusicBrainz track MBID lookup (not too bad)
 - YouTube search (slowest, but also only as a fallback if everything else fails)
+- If everything above fails, an entry with just the scrobble data is created (but some columns are empty)

 If first one fails, the second method is tried, and so on.
 It is therefore recommended that you link your local music library with this script.